NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 6. If "SEND OK" is received, send "AT+CIPCLOSE=CONNECTION_ID" to finish handling the TCP request to allow the website to display changes on the website and transition to "WaitingWebsiteSend" state to parse future incoming data from the user

 ## Pixy SPI Interface State Machine Logic
-The SPI state machine logic works rather similarly to UART, however, a key difference is that data is handled synchronously (where SS is pulled low to trigger the CLK signal), hence error handling for frame or noise is not necessary for SPI.
+The SPI state machine logic works rather similarly to UART; however, a key difference is that data is handled synchronously (where SS is pulled low to trigger the CLK signal), hence error handling for frame or noise is not necessary for SPI.

 ![Pixy State Machine drawio](https://github.com/user-attachments/assets/3ce625a3-bb5f-4a23-8383-5859cb04a115)